coreflexive/coreflexive.github.io/_posts/2021-03-04-product-order.md

 fact { B->A in ~snd.fst }

 pred partialOrder(r:univ->univ, s: set univ) {
   reflexive[r,s]
   transitive[r]
   antisymmetric[r]
 }

 pred reflexive(r:univ->univ, s: set univ) {
   iden:>s in r
 }

 pred transitive(r:univ->univ) {
   r.r in r
 }

 pred antisymmetric(r:univ->univ) {
   r & ~r in iden
 }
 ```
-The first fact in the model constrains the relation `X` such that it becomes the direct product of the two partial orders `A` and `B`.
+The first fact in the model constrains the relation `X` such that it becomes the direct product of the two partial orders `R` and `S`.
 (The check is there to convince us that this is the case).
 That the constraint doesn't need to mention points is a consequence of having modelled a `Pair` object equipped with projections `fst` and `snd`.
 The fact was derived using the Pointfree Transform and a bit of Relation Algebra, as explained in [this note](/assets/2021/03/04/product-order/product_order.pdf).